Dudding tips side to push for promotion next season

 Monday, 06 May 2019

-HENLEY HAWKS’ director of rugby says dropped bonus points, coupled with a couple of late defeats at the hands of their rivals, ultimately cost his side a stab at the end of season players.
+HENLEY HAWKS’ director of rugby says dropped bonus points, coupled with a couple of late defeats at the hands of their closest rivals, cost the Dry Leas side a stab at the end of season play-offs.

-However, despite the Hawks finishing in fourth place Nigel Dudding has tipped the Hawks to challenge for a promotion and a place in National League 1 next time around.
+However, despite the Hawks finishing in fourth place, Nigel Dudding has tipped his side to be challenging for promotion next time around.

-The Hawks finished their season with a 33-12 win against Bury St Edmunds in their final Division 2 South game at Dry Leas last Saturday.
+The Hawks finished their season with a 33-12 win against Bury St Edmunds in their final Division 2 South match at home last Saturday.

 Henley finished their campaign level on points with third placed Tonbridge Juddians and just one point behind runners-up Canterbury and 19 behind title winners Rams.
-All the Hawks six defeats this season came against the three sides that finished above them.
+All the Hawks six defeats this season came against the three sides that finished above them in the league.

 Speaking after the last match of the season Dudding said: “There is some frustration but the key target was a top four finish.
 Whilst we didn’t beat the top three sides we were unbeaten home and away by the other 12 sides in the league which showed tremendous consistency throughout the season.